 With the the renewed interest in smocking in the 1970s - 1980s, all manner of adorable smocked picture designs were created and then published as stand along smocking plates.

 In 1990 Ellen McCarn published Picture Smocking with Ellen McCarn, walking readers step by step through the process of perfecting the art of the stacked cable and adorable picture smocked designs.
-For help with picture smocking, check out our Smocking Stitches Guide where you will find tutorials on The Cable Stitch as well as Tips and Tricks for Picture Smocking.
+For help with picture smocking, check out our Smocking Stitches Guide where you will find tutorials on The Cable Stitch as well as 10 Tips for Picture Smocking.
 Interested in learning how to smock, sign up for our Free Get Started Smocking Series below and check out our Online Course.